wellesley-bisc195/wellesley-bisc195.github.io/lessons/Lesson09.md

 you don't need to worry _too_ much about types to write julia code.
-As you've seen, beyond knowing that things like `split()` only work on strings, or seeing a `MethodError` and needing to know whalht that means, mostly you can write functions without specifying argument types and you can get a lot done with built-in types.
+As you've seen, beyond knowing that things like `split()` only work on strings, or seeing a `MethodError` and needing to know what that means, mostly you can write functions without specifying argument types and you can get a lot done with built-in types.